Last updated August 10, 2020.

-- The Gates Family Foundation COVID-19 Education Innovation Fund is a K-12 initiative dedicated to supporting innovation in learning and provide support via: “learning dollars” for families facing economic hardship to expand access to summer learning; funding for locally driven efforts to design and test new models of learning; and funding to districts and others to develop strategies that address the systemic disruption of school and district operations due to COVID-19 for the summer and 2020-21 school year.
-Deadlines are June 15, July 1 and July 15.
+- The Gates Family Foundation COVID-19 Education Innovation Fund is a K-12 initiative dedicated to supporting innovation in learning and provide support via funding for locally driven efforts to design and test new models of learning; and fundiLng to districts and others to develop strategies that address the systemic disruption of school and district operations due to COVID-19 for the summer and 2020-21 school year.
+Letters of interest are due by 5 p.m.
+MT on August 15.

 - The 1st Southwest Community Fund: COVID-19 Rapid Response and Recovery Loan Fund aims to protect jobs and invest in communities with populations of under 50,000 in the short, medium, and long term by providing affordable loans to rural Colorado businesses and nonprofit organizations affected by the COVID-19 crisis.
 Deadline is not specified.

 - The Delta Dental of Colorado Foundation (DDCOF): Responsive Community Impact Funding will connect historically overlooked populations to support services that provide access to health care delivery in order to address the impact and effect of the COVID-19 public health emergency.
 The deadline is rolling, through August.

 - The Electronic Recording Technology Board: COVID-19 Emergency Grant will provide funding to ensure the security, accuracy and preservation of public records during the COVID-19 crisis through support for the purchase of up to three laptops and necessary software per county in Colorado.